pinc-official/pinc-docs/docs/Language Features/let-bindings.md

 ## Mutating Let Bindings

-Even though let bindings are immutable by default, in some rare cases, you might need them to be mutable.
+Even though let bindings are immutable by default, in some rare cases, you might need them to be mutable. <br />
-When thats the case, you may declare them as mutable declarations:
+When thats the case, you may mark them as mutable declarations with the `mutable` keyword.

 ```
 let mutable is_first = true;